-Pluckk Becomes Exclusive Fresh Produce Partner For Spencer's Retail
+Pluckk becomes exclusive fresh produce partner for Spencer's Retail

 Date

-(MENAFN- IANS) New Delhi, Oct 14 (IANS) Pluckk, a first-of-its-kind digital lifestyle-oriented fresh food brand in the Fruits and Vegetables (F&V) space, has announced its strategic partnership with Spencer's Retail.
-This collaboration will see Spencer's Retail exclusively offering Pluckk's premium produce across its Fresh Section in stores across Lucknow, Varanasi and Gorakhpur.
+(MENAFN- Adfactors PR) Bengaluru, October 14, 2024: Pluckk, a first-of-its-kind digital lifestyle-oriented fresh food brand in the Fruits and Vegetables (F&V) space, has announced its strategic partnership with Spencer’s Retail.
+This collaboration will see Spencer’s Retail exclusively offering Pluckk's premium produce across its Fresh Section in stores across Lucknow, Varanasi and Gorakhpur.

 Pluckk's offerings include ozone-washed fruits and vegetables sourced directly from partner farms, certified non-GMO products, and HACCP-certified quality assurance.
 The company’s product range spans daily essentials, exotic selections, cuts, mixes, and juices, totalling 90 distinct items.

-Pluckk operates in major cities like Delhi, Mumbai, Bengaluru, and Pune.
+Pluckk operates in major cities like Delhi, Mumbai, Bangalore, and Pune.
 The company connects farmers directly to consumers, delivering over 2 million products every month to half a million homes.

 Legal Disclaimer: